-The Valence Group also reviewed an analysis prepared by Company management of certain potential pro forma effects of the Combination.
+The Valence Group also reviewed an analysis prepared by Company management of certain potential pro forma effects of the Combination, which incorporated the management case discussed below.
 This analysis indicated that:

-- the Combination is expected to be accretive to the Company's earnings per share by the first full year after the Closing, as calculated on both a cash and a GAAP basis, including Synergies and excluding any non-recurring cost of Synergies; - the Combination is expected to be accretive to the Company's share price as compared to the price of the Company Common Stock as of March 30, 2017, calculated both on the basis of a multiple of projected pro forma 2018 EBITDA and on the basis of a multiple of projected pro forma 2018 earnings per share; and - on a pro forma basis, the Company management's financial model projected substantial deleveraging from the Closing Date through calendar year 2021 and, as a result, a reversion toward the pre-Combination capital structure.
+- the Combination is expected to be accretive to the Company's earnings per share by the first full year after the Closing, as calculated on both a cash and a GAAP basis, including Synergies and excluding any non-recurring cost of Synergies; and - on a pro forma basis, the Company management's financial model projected substantial deleveraging from the Closing Date through calendar year 2021 and, as a result, a reversion toward the pre-Combination capital structure.